samarthboraganve/Wonderlust---MERN-Stack-Based-Web-Application-/README.md

 🚀 Deployment

-The WanderLust application is deployed on Render, ensuring high availability and scalability.
+The WonderLust application is deployed on Render, ensuring high availability and scalability.
 It is fully integrated with MongoDB Atlas for database management and Cloudinary for image storage.

-Live Demo: [WanderLust Project Link]
+Live Demo: [WonderLust Project Link]

 ✍️ Authors